vele616/monorepo/packages/company/website/content/blog/how-to-clone-object-in-javascript.md

 <typography id="using-underscore-clone" element="h3">Using _.clone()</typography>

-Underscore clone() is also a shallow cloning method, and it's a method somewhat popular and used library but doesn't support deep cloning.
+Underscore clone() is also a shallow cloning method, and it's a method from a somewhat popular library but it doesn't support deep cloning.

 ```javascript
   const object = {